MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Lync/LyncServer/connect-a-survivable-branch-appliance.md

 7. Cliquez sur **Suivant** et effectuez l’une des opérations suivantes :

-    1. Si vous utilisez un SBA ou un serveur Lync 2010 sur ce site, assurez-vous d’avoir désactivé la case à cocher **Ouvrir l’Assistant Nouveau Survivable Branch Appliance à la fermeture de cet Assistant**.
-Cliquez sur **Terminer**.
+    1. If you are using a Lync 2010 Survivable Branch Appliance or Server at this site, be sure to uncheck the **Open the New Survivable Wizard when this wizard closes** option.
+Click **Finish**.

 8. Pour associer l’ancien serveur Lync Server 2010 SBA au pool frontal Lync Server 2013, procédez comme suit :